office (704) 661-0100

 • Have you made any changes to the hardware?

 Network connectivity issues are some of the most frustrating problems people face with their computers.
-Often the solution is simple.
-However, sometimes the source of the issue stems from the provider, and there is little you can do to improve it other than file a report.
+Often, the solution is simple.
+However, sometimes the issue stems from the provider, and there is little you can do to improve it other than filing a report.

-Your computer cache is a great feature.
-It allows your computer to recognize the website you visited and remember the hostname to improve your experience on the page by speeding up the reloading process.
+Your computer cache is an excellent feature.
+It allows your computer to recognize the website you visited and remember the hostname, improving your experience on the page by speeding up page reloads.
 However, issues can arise when certain websites do not load properly, or the DNS cache is out of date or corrupted.
 In that case, it can stop you from visiting certain websites.
-The fix here seems relatively simple, but it is now.
-We cover this with you to be self-supporting.
+The fix here seems relatively simple, but it is not.
+We cover this with you so you can be self-supporting.

 Let's Talk About Our Prices

-Let's first talk about remote support.
-Bring your computer or equipment for service, have an engineer visit your location or opt for remote access.
-Each onsite visit costs $40 however in some cases, support for your systems can be performed over the internet remotely with your direct involvement even if it is behind a firewall.
+Let’s first talk about remote support.
+Bring your computer or equipment for service, have an engineer visit your location, or opt for remote access.
+Each onsite visit costs $40; however, in some cases, support for your systems can be provided remotely over the internet with your direct involvement, even if your systems are behind a security system.
 This is better suited for speed and other performance matters.
-Meaning if the computer is working and requires merely a tune-up or you need help recognizing devices like printers and other peripherals.
+Meaning if the computer is working and requires merely a tune-up, or you need help recognizing devices like printers and other peripherals.
 This remote assistance is billed at $35 per hour.
-Hillier Foundation Remote Support works in many cases and saves you time and money by not having to bring the computer equipment to our office.
+Hillier Foundation Remote Support works in many cases and saves you time and money by eliminating the need to bring the computer equipment to our office.

 Free Diagnostics

 Get Help Now with Free Diagnostics.
-Some fixes are simple, and we have been known to fix a minor matter during the diagnosis phase at no cost!
-And if we can't figure out the issue right away, we'll do advanced troubleshooting on your devices for $25.00 per your approval.
-When we are not precisely sure what's wrong with your device, our engineers perform a deeper diagnostic assessment.
-Know that your diagnostics fee will be applied towards your repair if you choose to move forward.
+Some fixes are simple, and we have been known to resolve a minor issue during the diagnostic phase at no cost!
+If we can't resolve the issue right away, we will perform advanced troubleshooting on your devices for $25.00, with your approval.
+When we are not entirely sure what is wrong with your device, our engineers perform a more thorough diagnostic assessment.
+Note that your diagnostic fee will be applied toward your repair if you choose to move forward.

 Advanced Diagnostics and Why

-If required at the beginning why would there be a possible $25.00 fee for advance diagnostics?
-When our engineers must resort to performing advanced troubleshooting, we’ll need to carefully take your device apart and test different ways to fix the problem.
+If required at the beginning, why would there be a possible $25.00 fee for advanced diagnostics?
+When our engineers must resort to performing advanced troubleshooting, we will need to carefully take your device apart and test different ways to fix the problem.
 This typically involves having the computer at the office.
-It's a more in-depth and intensive analysis beyond our free diagnostic.
-Per your call and only if required we don't have to provide this service.
+It is a more in-depth and intensive analysis beyond our free diagnostic.
+Per your call, we do not have to provide this service unless required.
 We always let you know beforehand if your issue can't be diagnosed for free.
-And there's no obligation.
+And there is no obligation.

 "We Can't Fix It - You Don't Pay"